What is Flask in Python

 What is Flask in Python?

 Flask in Python is a micro web framework, or a minimalist framework, created by Armin Ronacher in 2010.
-Flask is used for building web applications and APIs.
+It is used for building web applications and APIs.
 A micro web framework is different from larger frameworks, called full-stack, because, unlike full-stack frameworks in Python, a micro framework acts just as the base framework, like building blocks around routing, request dispatch, and handling of responses.
-It is meant to get you started in web development, in a quick way, but also allows for flexibility in building complicated applications.
+It is meant to get you started in web development in a quick way, but also allows for flexibility in building complicated applications.

 Full-stack frameworks come with built-in tools for database management, user authentication, admin panels, and more.
 However, a micro framework, like Flask, gives developers the core toolset to build web applications, allowing them to pick and choose the additional pieces.
-A micro framework is clean and minimal and allows developers the freedom to build based on requirements instead of rigid boilerplate code or directives.
+A micro framework is clean and minimal, and allows developers the freedom to build based on requirements instead of rigid boilerplate code or directives.

 Flask is built on two main components:

-- Werkzeug: A WSGI (Web Server Gateway Interface) toolkit that handles the low-level aspects of web communication (like requests and responses).
+• Werkzeug: A WSGI (Web Server Gateway Interface) toolkit that handles the low-level aspects of web communication (like requests and responses).

-- Jinja2: A modern templating engine for Python used by default for rendering dynamic web pages.
+• Jinja2: A modern templating engine for Python used by default for rendering dynamic web pages.

 Other notable components that are used are:

-- The Flask microframework itself: Flask also has its own library that ties these components together and provides a high-level API that developers interact with, such as @app.route decorators, the request context, and more.
+• Microframework: This framework also has its own library that ties these components together and provides a high-level API that developers interact with, such as @app.route decorators, the request context, and more.

 Become a Certified Python Developer!